jlorieau/thatway/README.rst

 .. code-block:: python

     >>> from thatway import Setting
-    >>> config.update({'f': 'unassigned'})  # 'f' doesn't exist in config
+    >>> config.update({'e': 'unassigned'})  # 'f' doesn't exist in config
     Traceback (most recent call last):
     ...
-    KeyError: "Tried assigning setting with name 'f' which does not exist in the Config"
+    KeyError: "Tried assigning setting with name 'e' which does not exist in the Config"

 Features
 --------